Motor Trade Insurance

 Combined policies offer most of the cover above but may also include cover for things like premises and equipment.
 These are available separately, but for many, having all the insurance combined in one policy can simplify renewals and give peace of mind.

-How to save money on motor trade insurance?
+How can I get cheap motor trade insurance?

 The best way to save money on motor trade insurance is to make sure that you have the right cover in place.
 Compare policies from a range of providers, and make sure that you are not paying for cover you don’t need.